|| अनंत काल से बहती आस्था ||

 The wait of 12 years is ending.
 The Nashik-Trimbakeshwar Simhastha is not just a gathering; it is a cosmic alignment that shakes the spiritual foundations of Bharat.

-This is the only Kumbh governed by the mighty Guru (Jupiter) entering the fierce Simha Rashi (Leo).
+This is the only Kumbh governed by the mighty Guru (Jupiter) entering Simha Rashi (Leo).
 It is believed that during this rare Yoga, the waters of the Goda-Mai (Mother Godavari) are charged with distinct cosmic energy, turning into Amrit.
 A single dip here during the Shahi Snan is said to wash away the Karma of a thousand lifetimes, granting Moksha (Liberation).

 Unlike Prayag or Haridwar, this is a unique ‘Dual Kumbh’.
 The energy is split between two sacred power centers: